scottmccaughey/kss-node/README.md

+# kss-node-yaml

+This project is a fork of kss-node that adds support for parsing comments in YAML files.
+[YAML](http://yaml.org) is often used to store design tokens, which can then be easily converted for use in other formats (SCSS, CSS custom properties, JSON, etc.)

 [![Build Status](https://secure.travis-ci.org/kss-node/kss-node.png?branch=master)](http://travis-ci.org/kss-node/kss-node/builds) [![Coverage Status](https://coveralls.io/repos/kss-node/kss-node/badge.svg?branch=master&service=github)](https://coveralls.io/github/kss-node/kss-node?branch=master) [![Dependency Status](https://david-dm.org/kss-node/kss-node.svg)](https://david-dm.org/kss-node/kss-node)

 **Note:** This README is for the `master` branch of this project.
 To see the README for the latest stable release see [https://www.npmjs.com/package/kss](https://www.npmjs.com/package/kss).